 Hiding Public Sin Behind Matthew 18

-I disagreed with him that I had any obligation (scriptural or otherwise) to address this privately but, in fairness, I did go back to review exactly what I wrote to see if he has any legitimate concern.
+I disagreed with him that I had any obligation (scriptural or otherwise) to address this man privately; his offense was a public matter.
+But, in the interest of fairness, I did go back to review exactly what I wrote to see if my critic had any legitimate concern.

 Monday, February 18, 2008